Search results

 One shoot feeds the entire machine.
 Every department receives assets from every shoot.

-Pre-shoot protocol — starts 2 weeks before
+Pre-shoot — starts 2 weeks before

-Confirm talent, location, permits — all subjects and timing confirmed with client.
+Confirm talent, location, and permits with client.

 Post-approval distribution